cabbageman8/NitrogenGame/README.md

 The `Nitrogen.dist` folder has everything you need to run the game.
 On Windows just run the binary at `Nitrogen.dist/Nitrogen.exe`.

-On other platforms you can either run the binary using Wine, or run the source code `Nitrogen.py` with your own python environment.
+On other platforms you can run the source code `Nitrogen.py` with your own python environment.
 You should use pygame 2.1.2 (SDL 2.0.18, Python 3.9.9) with the modules found in `requirements.txt`:

 For easy install do `pip install -r requirements.txt`

-You will also need OpenGL.
+Your system needs OpenGL 330 or greater.

+Source code has been tested on Windows 10 (AMD graphics), and macOS Catalina (Intel graphics).